40ants/reblocks/docs/source/installation.rst

 Installation
 ============

-.. note:: Official quicklisp distribution contains an old Weblocks
+.. note:: The official quicklisp distribution contains an old Weblocks
           version.

           This documentation is about newer Weblocks, built from